cristian-robert/selenium-spring-cucumber-automation/README.md

 2. Import the project into your IDE as a Maven project.
 3. Check if all Maven dependencies specified in ``pom.xml`` file are downloaded and ready to use.

+### Running pipelines
+* The pipelines are defined in the `.gitlab-ci.yml` file.
+You can run the pipelines using GitLab CI/CD.

 ### Running Tests
 * Navigate to the project directory in your terminal and execute the command: ``mvn clean test``.